dd9jn/rfc4880bis/crypto-refresh.md

 OpenPGP uses random data with three different levels of visibility:

-- in publicly-visible fields such as nonces, IVs, public padding material, or salts,
+- In publicly-visible fields such as nonces, IVs, public padding material, or salts,

-- in shared-secret values, such as session keys for encrypted data or padding material within an encrypted packet, and
+- In shared-secret values, such as session keys for encrypted data or padding material within an encrypted packet, and

-- in entirely private data, such as asymmetric key generation.
+- In entirely private data, such as asymmetric key generation.

 With a properly functioning CSPRNG, this does not present a security problem, as it is not feasible to determine the CSPRNG state from its output.
 However, with a broken CSPRNG, it may be possible for an attacker to use visible output to determine the CSPRNG internal state and thereby predict less-visible data like keying material, as documented in {{?CHECKOWAY=DOI.10.1145/2976749.2978395}}.